-Students are required to make productive use of the extensive "in-studio" lab time.
-You are also expected to put in a base number of hours of work every week outside of class time.
+Students are expected to make productive use of the extensive "in-studio" lab time that will be provided.
+It is also expected that students put in a base number of hours of work every week outside of class time.
 To this end, students will show and report their progress each week.
-However, simply "doing some work" does not entitle you to pass the class (let alone achieve a particular grade).
-Technical skill, aesthetic quality, and demonstrating you have met all the learning goals are integral.
+However, please note that simply "doing some work" does not entitle a student to pass the class (let alone achieve a particular grade).
+Technical skill, aesthetic quality, and demonstrating that they have met all the learning goals are integral to success.